 Training Program and Structure

 The Doctoral Internship in Professional Psychology at Johns Hopkins All Children’s Hospital is pleased to offer an outstanding training program in professional psychology within a world-class hospital setting.
 The program is designed as a full-time, 12-month pre-doctoral internship beginning Aug.
 6, 2018, and ending on Aug.
 2, 2019, providing 2,000 hours of clinical training.
 The internship has adopted a Scientist-Practitioner Model of education, interns are viewed as scholars, active consumers of research, and progressively, highly trained professional practitioners who apply knowledge and techniques in patient care.
-The internship program participates in the Association of Psychology Postdoctoral and Internship Centers match process as a non-member.
+The internship program is a member of the Association of Psychology Postdoctoral and Internship Centers (APPIC) and participates in the APPIC match process.
 The internship program is not accredited by the American Psychological Association.
 The program is actively working on the APA Self-Study and is placing high priority on becoming accredited; however, there is no guarantee that the program will ultimately become accredited.

 Questions related to the program’s accreditation status should be directed to the Commission on Accreditation: